SoftInstigate/restheart/README.md

 Download the latest release from [github releases page](https://github.com/SoftInstigate/restheart/releases/latest), unpack the archive and just run the jar.

 	$ java -server -jar restheart.jar

 You might also want to specify a configuration file:

 	$ java -server -jar restheart.jar etc/restheart.yml

 * configuration file [documentation](http://restheart.org/docs/configuration.html)
 * example configuration file [restheart.yml](http://restheart.org/docs/configuration.html#conf-example)

 ## How to build it

-Clone the repository and update the git submodules (the HAL browser is included in restheart as a submodule):
+Clone the repository and update the git submodules (the __HAL browser__ is included in restheart as a submodule):

     $ git submodule update --init --recursive

-Build the project with maven
+Build the project with Maven:

     $ mvn clean package

+## Integration tests

-Optionally run the integration test suite (make sure mongod is running on localhost on default port 27017 without authentication, i.e. no --auth option specified)
+Optionally you can run the integration test suite.
+Make sure __mongod is running__ on localhost on default port 27017 without authentication, i.e. no `--auth` option is specified.

-    $ mvn verify
+    $ mvn verify -DskipITs=false